Our plan against systemic racism

 Nanakarina Kwofie joined RBC in 2013, within the Global Markets Senior Relationship Management Team in London, UK.
 In her current role, she is responsible for managing relationships with some of RBC Capital Market’s leading institutional client relationships, including coverage of bank and asset manager clients in France, Belgium UK and the Netherlands.
 Prior to joining RBCCM, Nanakarina began her career at Citigroup Corporate & Investment Bank in London.
 Following that, she worked at independent fixed income research house, Creditsights as a credit research analyst covering European banking and insurance sectors.
 Most recently, she worked as a credit strategist on the Credit Markets Trading and Sales desk at Rabobank International London.
 Nanakarina has an Msc.
 Degree in Environmental Policy and Economics from the London School of Economics and Political Science and an Honours Bsc. in Zoology from the University of Toronto, Victoria College.
 Nanakarina is from Ottawa, Canada, and currently resides in Amsterdam, the Netherlands working from the RBC Capital Markets Amsterdam office.

-Chris is a lead analyst on our Global Commodity Strategy and MENA Research team, responsible for metals and energy coverage as well as analyzing cross-commodity investor activity.
-Prior to joining RBC Capital Markets, he worked at Barclays on the Commodities Research team where he was a lead analyst covering precious metals, natural gas, and commodity investor flows.
+Chris is the lead natural gas and gold strategist on RBC’s Global Commodity Strategy and MENA Research team based in New York, responsible for metals and energy coverage as well as analyzing cross-commodity investor activity.
+Prior to joining RBC Capital Markets in 2015, he worked at Barclays on the Commodities Research team where he covered precious metals, natural gas, and commodity investor flows.
 Chris graduated with a BA from Cornell University where he double-majored in Economics and China and Asia Pacific Studies.
-He is frequently quoted in top news media (including Barron’s, The Wall Street Journal, Financial Times, CNBC, Bloomberg, Reuters, and others) and has been featured as a commodities expert on television networks such as CNBC, Bloomberg and BNN.
+He is frequently quoted in top news media (including Barron’s, The Wall Street Journal, Financial Times, CNBC, Bloomberg, Reuters, and others) and has been featured as a commodities expert on television networks such as CNBC, Bloomberg, BNN and their international affiliates.

 “Diversity and inclusion, as one of the most universal and pressing issues we face, is also a pillar of focus within any investor or corporate’s ESG framework.
 I couldn’t be more proud to work for RBCCM where we are committed to advancing our efforts in this important area and continuously challenging ourselves to do more.”